Examining ancient Jewish interpretations

 To make sense of this episode, ancient interpreters would shift the focus off Abraham’s offer onto Lot’s character.
 The Talmud charges Lot with having a “lustful character.”
 Chrysostom (c.
 349–407 C.E.), who became the Archbishop of Constantinople, refers to Lot’s “youth” and “waxing greed.”
 In the Midrash Tanhuma (Yelammedenu), Lot is accused of choosing “Sodom so that he might behave as they did.”
 Genesis Rabbah even claims that Lot “betook himself from the Ancient of the world, saying, I want neither Abraham nor his God.”

-All of these interpretations read sinister motives into the text.
+All of these interpretations read sinister motives into the text of Abraham and Lot in the Bible.
 By highlighting Lot’s selfishness, greed, and lust, Abraham appears generous and righteous.

 Dig into more than 9,000 articles in the Biblical Archaeology Society’s vast library plus much more with an All-Access pass.